Domain Enumeration, Red Teaming

 Introduction

 In our previous article focused on Active Directory Enumeration: PowerView, we discussed a ton of options some of those are also present in Empire so those can seem to be repeating the similar approach but there are some more interactive modules here that are worth looking into.
 We will be using the same Active Directory Lab configuration from the PowerView Article mentioned above.
-In this Article/Demonstration, we are focused on our ability to Enumerate Information that can be then further be used to elevate privileges or be able to help with Lateral Movement.
+In this Article/Demonstration, we focus on our ability to enumerate information that we can then use to elevate privileges or help with Lateral Movement.
 A tool by the name of PowerView was developed and integrated by Will Schroeder (a.k.a harmj0y) for PowerSploit.
 It soon became an integral toolkit to perform Active Directory Attacks and Enumeration.
 We will be using PowerShell Empire to demonstrate the various Enumeration Tactics by PowerView.

 What is Situational Awareness?

-Situational Awareness is defined as: “Within a volume of time and space, the perception of an enterprise’s security posture and its threat environment; the comprehension/meaning of both taken together (risk); and the projection of their status into the near future.”
-In simpler terms learning and understanding the structure of any enterprise or network in a particular set of time while making a note of potential risks and making a plan of action is called Situational Awareness.
+Situational Awareness refers to: “Within a volume of time and space, individuals perceive an enterprise’s security posture and its threat environment; they comprehend/mean both taken together (risk); and they project their status into the near future.”
+In simpler terms, individuals learn and understand the structure of any enterprise or network in a particular set of time while noting potential risks and making a plan of action, which is called Situational Awareness.

 Get User